Basuw/home-automation/README.md

 - Visualize the collected data in **Grafana dashboards**.
 - Manage all services using **Docker** and **Docker Compose**.

+This project is link to [my arduino project](https://github.com/Basuw/Moisture_termic_sensor-Arduino).

 ## Architecture
 The system consists of the following components: